Close

 12 Things People Forget to Include in Their Settlement Agreements

-Before you can get your divorce decree, you have to go through settlement negotiations.
+Before you can get your divorce decree, you must go through settlement negotiations.
 In your divorce settlement agreement, you can address everything from the division of property to the details of child support and spousal support.
 It’s a lot ... and in the heat of the moment, it's all too easy to forget something important as you discuss these issues with your soon-to-be-ex-spouse or partner.

 What is a divorce settlement agreement?

-Marital settlement agreements are important because they help to prevent future legal disputes.
+Marital settlement agreements are important because they help prevent future legal disputes.
 Once a marital settlement agreement has been signed, both parties are bound by its terms.
-However, people often forget to include specific items in their agreements.

 12 things people forget to address in their divorce agreements